Golf: Lowry breaks course record to seize control at Open

 Fleetwood will still believe he can catch Lowry and win his first major on Sunday after a blemish-free third round.

-Westwood, 46, began his third round with three successive birdies and briefly topped the leaderboard but he fell away and finished on eight under after a disappointing 70.
+Westwood, 46, began his third round with some outstanding ball-striking — making three successive birdies and briefly topped the leaderboard but he fell away and finished on eight under after a disappointing 70.

-World number one Brooks Koepka had a frustrating day with the putter but moved into a tie for fourth with England’s Justin Rose on nine under after a four-under 67.

 Holmes would probably have settled for a round of 69 when he awoke on Saturday, but it left him six off Lowry’s searing pace.